![]() |

 5. Acquisition of a basic New Testament Greek vocabulary.

-REQUIRED TEXTBOOKS:
+REQUIRED BOOKS:

 1. A Primer of Biblical Greek, by N. Clayton Croy (Eerdmans).
-Second Edition, 2007 (includes a CD).
-ISBN 9780802860002.
+Any edition, including ISBN 9780802860002, 9780802846280 and others.

-2. The Greek New Testament, Fourth Revised Edition with Dictionary (Deutsche Biblegesellschaft/United Bible Societies/American Bible Society) ISBN 3438051133 or 978-3438051133.
+2. The Greek New Testament, Fourth Revised Edition with Dictionary (Deutsche

 3. Greek-English Lexicon of the New Testament and Other Early Christian Literature, 3rd edition, by Walter Bauer, William Arndt and Frederick W. Danker (University of Chicago Press, 2000) ISBN 0226039331.